 I am a Photogrammetry and Education professional, as well as a SCUBA Diving Instructor.
-I have studied Education, Digital Humanities and using Digital Tools for Heritage Conservation.
-For the last few years I have been working with archaeologist in Croatia documenting their underwater and land discoveries.
-I have also been successfully teaching photogrammetry to professionals and hobbyists.
+I have studied Education, Digital Humanities, 3D data visualisation in Archaeology and Cultural Heritage and using Digital Tools for Heritage Conservation.
+For the last few years I have been working with archaeologist and governmental institutions in Croatia documenting their underwater and land discoveries and digitising heritage.
+I have also been successfully teaching photogrammetry to professionals and hobbyists all over the world.

 What this course will look like: